lilrebel17/Review-Card-Template/README.md

 # Documentation

 - How to put into your project
-  - Copy index.html wherever your wanting it in your project
+  - Copy index.html's body into your project
   - Copy the contents of style.css into your main css file
-  - link reviewer.js
+  - link reviewer.js in your HTML
-  - You dont have to keep the head portion of the HTML file just the divs from review-card to button forward-button

 - Add/Edit Reviewers
   - Go into Index.js